virtual-world-framework/vwf/docs/persistence_in_vwf.md

 ## Terms

-- **Application** - Any index.vwf.yaml file, whether it is the only VWF component, or whether it loads many other VWF components.
+- **Application** - Any component file, described in YAML or JSON, intended to be run as a complete application.
 - **Instance** - An occurrence of an *application* with a distinct *state* for clients to interact with.
     - **Running Instance** - An *instance* with active clients connected to it.
     - **Instance ID** - The unique identifier for an *instance* of an *application*.
 Currently represented by a random 16-digit sequence of letters and numbers.